joelhawksley/identity/components/slides.md

 ^ Which is too bad, because it’s not compatible with our progressive enhancement architecture.

-^ But let's not give up just yet.
+^ But what if there was a way to incorporate some of the benefits

 ---

 ![50%](img/react.png)

-^ Let's see if we can find a way to incorporate some of the benefits of React
+^ of React

 ---

 ![50%](img/rails.png)

-^ into Rails.
+^ into Rails?

-^ Perhaps we can address some of those code review comments while we're at it.
+^ PAUSE

+^ Before we start refactoring,

 ---

 # [fit] Tests

-^ Before we start refactoring, let's add some tests to make sure we don't break anything.
+^ Let's add some tests to make sure we don't break anything.

 ---